 Please be advised that this website and its headers/footers may feature images of lawyers, paralegals, and other staff employed by Preszler Injury Lawyers, as well as unrelated third parties.
 The use of spokespeople's likenesses and of other images throughout this website is not meant to be construed as misleading to the public in any way.
 Questions about Preszler Injury Lawyers' use of images and other likenesses on its website and in other marketing materials can be directed to management.
+Please also note that past results are not indicative of future results and that each case is unique and that case results listed on site are from experiences across Canada and are not specific to any province.
 Please be further advised that the content on this website is not intended to be construed as legal advice.
 Certain content might be out of date and/or may not apply to all circumstances and situations.
 Every prospective client's case is unique and, therefore, should be advised upon individually by a licensed lawyer or paralegal.
 In order to receive legal advice regarding your specific scenario, contact our firm to establish a contractual lawyer-client relationship.
 Further information regarding specific legal questions and additional clarification about this website's content may be made available by consulting with a member of our legal team.

 Preszler Injury Lawyers NS